 Another use case, seen below, is a constant load size, but then, after 50 minutes of running the test, there’s an increase in memory (red line), which hurts throughput.
 This is due to a periodical, background process that affects the system when it starts running.
 (Again, in a real soak test, this would take much more time).

-If there’s one lesson from these four types of load testing, it is this — too often performance engineers don’t give enough thought as to what are the objectives of each test run what are their expectations from the system under test.
+If there’s one lesson from these four types of load testing, it is this — performance engineers must dedicate significant thought as to what are the objectives of each test run what are their expectations from the system under test.
 Before you invest in building complex, time-consuming scenarios, make sure you have clear goals for your tests.